bigfix/developer.bigfix.com/site/reference/types/wmi-select.md

 # type: wmi select

-The &lt;wmi select&lt; object represents a value returned as a result of a WMI select query.
+The &lt;wmi select&gt; object represents a value returned as a result of a WMI select query.
 You can find more information at the MSDN Library (http://msdn.microsoft.com/library/) under WMI Classes.
 WMI inspectors can provide you with useful information about your Client computers.
 For instance, to get the asset tag from a dell, use: string value of select "SerialNumber from Win32_systemenclosure" of wmi.

 # boolean value &lt;integer&gt; of &lt;wmi select&gt; : boolean